 When organizations talk about evaluation, they often feel overwhelmed.
 Too often, we assume evaluation requires lots of time and money that smaller organizations simply don’t have.
 But, program evaluation doesn’t need to be intensive to be valuable.
 Simply put, evaluation is nothing more than a systematic method for collecting, analyzing, and using the information to answer basic questions about a program, project, or activity.

-A lot of times we are asked if doesn’t require that much time or money, why do it at all?
+Often we are asked if it doesn’t require that much time or money, why do it at all?
 We have compiled a list of the most common reasons.
 These reasons come from our years of experience working with organizations and conducting evaluations.
 In no particular order – here are 5 reasons.